 Mix together using your hands.
 Have a helper on hand to add more cornstarch if it is too runny, or more dish soap if it is too dry.
 You will feel when it is ready.
 It will become solid when you squeeze it, then run like goopy liquid when you release the pressure.

-Jackson also discovered he could make sculptures with the oobleck if he worked it quickly by throwing and flicking.
+Another great discovery this time was that they could make sculptures with the oobleck if he worked it quickly by throwing and flicking.
 It was pretty cool to watch.
 It stacked up almost like magic.
 Check out the middle image to see what I mean.

-2 Cups Cornstarch
+2 Cups of Cornstarch

 1 Cup Warm Water